 I’m not sure why this happens, but when my kids’ allergies start up for the season, they get fevers to go along with them.
 It happens almost every year.
 I blame it on the fact that here in New York, we go from snow falling one day, to 60 degrees the following day.
-The flowers don’t give them time to adjust, they just open up and the pollen can’t be fended off.
+Flowers open up, never giving the kids any adjusting period.
+Boom.
+Just pollen overload.
 In my wildest dreams, I never thought I’d be someone who had to stockpile Children’s Advil® in multiple flavors.
 Heaven forbid both kids liked the same flavor.
 That’d be too easy!

 Little Miss recovers rather fast.
 However, when the fever hits, Children’s Advil® gets The Boy back to school faster.
 He doesn’t drink fluids, like his big sister does.
 He refuses to take his allergy meds, like Little Miss does.
 What’s that mean?
 We go through a lot more Children’s Advil® with my little beast, than we do with my Little Miss.
 It’s all good, though.
 When sick gets real, Target is close by, and has both their favorite flavors on their shelves!